-If you are worried about someone knowing that you have visited a website for advice around domestic abuse there are a few different ways to remove your 'tracks' from your browser history and generally stay safe online.
+Are you worried about someone knowing that you’ve visited a website about domestic abuse?
+There are some things you can do to remove your browsing history and stay safe online.

 Private browsing

-• Microsoft Edge: click on the three dots in the upper right corner of your browser window and select 'New InPrivate Window’.
+• Microsoft Edge: click on the three dots in the upper right corner of the page and select 'New InPrivate Window’.

-• Safari: click on the + sign on the top bar of the browser window to create a new tab and select the 'private' option.
+• Safari: click on the + sign on the top bar of the page to create a new tab and select the 'private' option.

 • Chrome: click the menu button (three horizontal lines) and select ‘New incognito window’.

-These videos also give advice on private browsing on a mobile device:
+These videos give advice on private browsing on a mobile device:

 Deleting your browsing history

-Internet browsers normally keep a record of all the web pages you visit if you are not using a private browsing window.
-Someone who is keeping track of what you are doing could go into a device and see what you've been looking at - unless you take steps to prevent this.
+Internet browsers keep a record of the web pages you visit if you’re not using private browsing.
+Someone who is monitoring your online activity could see what you've been looking at - unless you take steps to prevent this.

-There are so many combinations of device types and software that we couldn't cover all the options here.
+There are various combinations of device types and software, so we can't cover all the options.

-If you need to do this though, a simple Google search of 'delete browsing history' plus the name of the computer or mobile type and browser you are using should give you simple instructions on how to do this.
+If you need to do this, search 'delete browsing history' on Google and the name of the computer / mobile type and browser you’re using.
+This should give you instructions on how to do this.

 Email evidence

-There are a few different things to remember when using email:
+There are a few things to remember in relation to emails:

 1. If your partner has been threatening or abusive over email, you can print the messages and save them as evidence.

 2. If you start to send an email but don’t finish it, your phone or computer is likely to save it as a draft.
-If you are emailing a support agency for example, make sure you delete it from your drafts if you decide not to send it.
+For example, if you’re emailing a support agency, make sure you delete the email from your drafts if you decide not to send it.

 3. If you do send an email, it will be in your ‘sent items’ folder.
-You can also delete what’s in there.
+You can also delete what’s in there if needed.

-4. When you delete an email, it will get moved into a ‘deleted items’ folder.
-You can delete them permanently from this folder.
+4. When you delete an email, it will be moved into a ‘deleted items’ folder.
+You can permanently delete emails from this folder.

 General security

-All the above advice may not completely hide your tracks.
+The advice above may not completely hide your tracks.
 Some browsers have features that display recently visited sites.
-If you are unsure, try to use a computer that your abuser has no access to, such as at a library, friend’s house or work.
+If you can, try using a computer that the person causing the abuse doesn’t have access to.
+This could be at a library, friend’s house or work.

-Try to keep your passwords private on your phone, computer and emails so that no one can access them but you.
+Try to keep your passwords private on your phone, computer and emails.
 If you do log into something, remember to log out when you have finished.